momchil-terziev/momchil-terziev.github.io/resources/exporting-geometries-from-maxsurf.md

 ---
+layout: archive
+title: "Working with ShipX: exporting from Maxsurf"
+---
+---
 # Exporting geometries from Maxsurf

 Create new sections from the Data menu – the number and distribution should be enough to describe your geometry accurately, but not too many to overload ShipX.
 I would avoid using more than 100.